IN THE BEGINNING

 In 1997, Adam moved from Chicago to Los Angeles.
 He landed an agent and began booking roles in series such as EARLY EDITION (his first major booking which ironically brought him back to Chicago for filming), BUFFY, THE VAMPIRE SLAYER, SCRUBS and PARTY DOWN among others.
 He had recurring roles on the second season of VERONICA MARS, and in the Showtime series LOOK, written and directed by long-time friend (and fellow Academy alum) Adam Rifkin.
 Other film credits include the film version of Rifkin's LOOK and Rifkin's DENIAL (aka SOMETHING ABOUT SEX); David Mamet's HOMICIDE; and the late Curtis Hanson's LUCKY YOU.
 Adam is also a voice actor who has been heard in radio commercials, on animated series and in feature films including HOUSE OF WAX (as the “voice” of killer ‘Vincent’), Sylvester Stallone’s D-TOX (aka EYE SEE YOU), and in Gus Van Sant’s Academy Award winning GOOD WILL HUNTING.

 Adam was a founding member of LA’s award winning, critically acclaimed Sacred Fools Theatre Company (est. 1997) where he acted in, directed and/or produced several hit shows.
 Currently he serves on their Board of Directors.

 Following the sudden death of his father in 2012, Adam and his rescue dog Mugsy moved back to Chicago, where Adam continues to act on stage and screen… and Mugsy wonders what happened to all the nice weather.
-Since his return, he has booked roles on the pilot episode of PROVEN INNOCENT as well as episodes of THE EXORCIST, CHICAGO FIRE, and on an episode of EMPIRE (directed by series creator Lee Daniels) but his scene with Taraji P. Henson was subsequently cut.
+Since his return, he has booked roles on the pilot episode of PROVEN INNOCENT as well as episodes of THE EXORCIST, CHICAGO FIRE, and EMPIRE (directed by series creator Lee Daniels) but his scene with Taraji P. Henson was subsequently cut.
 He appears on stages all over Chicago, and frequently at Redtwist Theater where he recently became a company member.
 In 2017, Adam earned a Jeff Award Nomination for his performance as 'Mick' in Redtwist's production of THE SEEDBED, and won a Hawk-Chicago Theatre Award for his performance as 'Charley' in Redtwist's DEATH OF A SALESMAN, which also won the award for "Best Production of a Play."
 Be sure to check out other pages of this website to find out what he's up to now or next!